-- 1. Amounts required for each of the ten major areas of county services:
+- 1. Amounts required for each of the major areas of county services:

 - a.
 Public safety and legal services;

 - b.
 Physical health and social services;

 - c.
-Mental health, MR, DD;
+County environment and education;

 - d.
-County environment and education;
+Roads and transportation;

 - e.
-Roads and transportation;
+Government services to residents;

 - f.
-Government services to residents;
+Administration;

 - g.
-Administration;
+Non-program current;

 - h.
-Non-program current;
+Debt service; and

 - i.
-Debt service; and

-- j.
 Capital projects.

 - 2. Property tax levies, estimated credits to taxpayers, and net current and delinquent property taxes.

 - 3. Amounts anticipated from each of the following seven sources of revenues:

 - a.
 Penalties and interest on taxes;

 - b.
 Other county taxes;

 - c.
 Intergovernmental revenues;

 - d.
 Licenses and permits;

 - e.
 Charges for services;

 - f.
 Use of money and property;

 - g.
 Fines, forfeitures and defaults; and

 - h.
 Miscellaneous revenues.